open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 **Status**: [Development](../document-status.md)

 Events are OpenTelemetry's standardized format for LogRecords.
-All semantic conventions defined for logs MUST be formatted as Events.
+All semantic conventions defined for logs SHOULD be formatted as Events.

 Events are intended to be used by OpenTelemetry instrumentation.
 It is not a requirement that all LogRecords be formatted as Events.